matejhocevar/django-angularjs-webpack/README.md

 # django-angularjs-webpack
 A boilerplate for AngularJS built with Webpack and Django framework.

+The current solution is optimized for Windows environments.
+In order to fix it for other environments change `"scripts"` object inside `package.json` file.

 ## Installation
 #### Clone the repository
 ```git clone git@github.com:matoxxx/django-angularjs-webpack.git```